cascadiajs/cascadiajs-2022/src/views/content/conference/next-steps.md

 ## Get Ready for the Conference

-Now that you've registered for the conference, you'll want to do one or more of the following:

-- Book lodging at Sunriver Resort (rooms are going fast!)
+Now that you've registered for the conference, you'll want to book lodging at Sunriver Resort (rooms are going fast!), figure out your travel plans, reserve a spot in our Child Care and much more.
+Please review out handy guide to attending CascadiaJS 2022!
-- Figure out yoru travel plan
-- Reserve a spot in our Child Care

 <div class="cta"><a href="/conference/attend">Attending CascadiaJS Guide</a></div>